ARE BUDDHISTS VEGETARIANS OR DO BUDDHISTS EAT MEAT?

 3. Some even misinterpret the precious alms tradition of the monks and nuns in justifying meat-eating by saying you respectfully eat what a devoted follower has offered.

 The Common Problem:

 The unfortunate truth is common to all cultures and faiths, which is a lot of misinterpretation of the teaching of holy religions worldwide.
 There’s a lot of cruelty and unethical practices and ways of worshiping in all faiths.
 Buddhism has also gone through that a lot and maybe more today following the modern race of selling and marketing.

 In today’s lifestyle, your consumption is the reason for slaughterhouses.
 Therefore, as we move towards awareness and a more compassionate lifestyle with plant-based foods, people will reduce raising animals for their meat.
 Thus, the brutal and bloody killings will happen less and less.

 As the Buddha taught over two and a half thousand years ago, there are many benefits to following a vegetarian lifestyle – both for us and for other beings as well.
-Today, so many centuries later, the Buddha’s words are as powerful as ever.
-Even modern science is starting to validate this profound teaching.
+Today, so many centuries later, the Buddha’s words are as powerful as ever, and even modern science is starting to validate this profound teaching.

 In recent years, the world has become a very unbalanced place.
 The human consumption of meat directly causes, no doubt, part of this imbalance.
 In industrialized countries, the meat industry is guilty of causing substantial environmental problems: methane gas produced by cattle contributes to global warming; acidic pig feces pollutants subterranean aquifers; over-fishing is emptying the oceans of their fish; livestock have recently even spread severe and fatal illnesses to humans!

 Not only are we hurting our environment by raising meat, but we hurt ourselves when we eat it.
 We hurt ourselves in two ways:

 First, eating meat is contrary to our inherent Buddha-nature, which is, in essence, a love for all sentient beings throughout space; Second, eating meat is unhealthy, especially in the long term.
 Not eating meat can lower their chances of getting heart disease, high blood pressure, cancers of all sorts, infectious diseases, the so-called ‘Mad Cow’ disease, etc.